veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

  - a cursor in case you lose your place in consuming the feed
  - latency considerations
  - Thinking about how you render feed objects (eventually they become large and need to be [hydrated](https://jrashford.com/2022/04/22/how-to-hydrate-tweets-using-hydrator/))
- - potentialy ranking that feed's content
+ - potentially ranking that feed's content
  - retries and handling for if you skip feed elements

 Additionally, specific to atproto, your feed is published at your own PDS - [Personal Data Server, a LOT more about this here](https://atproto.com/guides/glossary#pds-personal-data-server).
 You can see this at the link on the Gift Articles Feed: